carla-simulator/carla/Docs/python_api.md

 ## carla.Actor<a name="carla.Actor"></a>
-CARLA defines actors as anything that plays a role in the simulation and can be moved around.
+CARLA defines actors as anything that plays a role in the simulation or can be moved around.
 That includes: pedestrians, vehicles, sensors and traffic signs (considering traffic lights as part of these).
 Actors are spawned in the simulation by [carla.World](#carla.World) and they need for a [carla.ActorBlueprint](#carla.ActorBlueprint) to be created.
 These blueprints belong into a library provided by CARLA, find more about them [here](../bp_library/).

 <h3>Instance Variables</h3>
 - <a name="carla.Actor.attributes"></a>**<font color="#f8805a">attributes</font>** (_dict_)